HenrySeed/Design-Portfolio/README.md

 ## Pixelated Game Elements

-Built in pygame, this was a demo of a game build with pixelated tetures.
-Im happy with how the corgi and the buildings turned out.
+Built in pygame, this was a demo of a game built with pixelated tetures.
+Im really happy with how the corgi and the buildings turned out.

 ![Game 1](https://github.com/HenrySeed/Design-Portfolio/blob/master/8-bit-Adventure-Game/Game_1.png?raw=true)
 ![Game 3](https://github.com/HenrySeed/Design-Portfolio/blob/master/8-bit-Adventure-Game/Game_3.png?raw=true)